vzyrianov/Bukva/README.md

 # .buk Format
 Languages are stored in a .buk format. buk is a CSV format.
 The first column contains the keyboard character sequence that translates phonetically to the character in the second column.

+# Contributing
+Language file contributions would be immensely appreciated.